pinnacleapi/pinnacleapi-documentation/FairUsePolicy.md

 5. The following limitations must be observed per sport:
-- Snapshot call to `/fixtures` and `/odds` endpoints must be restricted to once every 60 seconds, regardless of the `leagueIds`, `eventIds` or `islive` paramaters.
+- Snapshot call to `/fixtures` and `/odds` endpoints must be restricted to once every 60 seconds, regardless of the `leagueIds`, `eventIds` or `islive` parameters.
-- Delta calls to  `/fixtures` and `/odds` endpoints must be restricted to once every 5 seconds, regardless of the `leagueIds`, `eventIds` or `islive` paramaters.
+- Delta calls to  `/fixtures` and `/odds` endpoints must be restricted to once every 5 seconds, regardless of the `leagueIds`, `eventIds` or `islive` parameters.
-- Calls to `/leagues` must be restricted to once every 60 minute.
+- Calls to `/leagues` must be restricted to once every 60 minutes.

 6. Client must not call `/line` endpoint in the loop.
-The purpose of this endpoint is to check the price prior the bet placing.
+The purpose of this endpoint is to check the price prior to the bet placing.